-Xiaohongshu (Little RED Book) is arguably one of the hottest platforms of 2019 and should be included in every brand’s influencer marketing strategy.
-Not quite the cross-border e-commerce platform that many marketers predicted it would be, and not quite the review space once claimed by the likes of Dianping, Xiaohongshu is made up of a grassroots community of RED KOLs where information is spread via word of mouth for products, brands, travel destinations, and more.
+Xiaohongshu (Little Red Book) is arguably one of the hottest platforms of 2019 and should be included in every brand’s influencer marketing strategy.
+Not quite the cross-border e-commerce platform that many marketers predicted it would be, and not quite the review space once claimed by the likes of Dianping, Xiaohongshu is made up of a grassroots community of XHS KOLs where information is spread via word of mouth for products, brands, travel destinations, and more.
 What makes it special is that the platform strives to retain authentic, community-focused content that brings value to its user from influencers.

 Staying relevant on the social media app means constantly staying on top of its guidelines—ones that have been known to throw even celebrities for a loop in their efforts to publish sponsored content.
-High performing RED KOLs that master the algorithm are delivering quality and informative content to their fans, but in an increasingly saturated world of Xiaohongshu influencers, success is often measured by their ability to find their own voice.
+High performing XHS KOLs that master the algorithm are delivering quality and informative content to their fans, but in an increasingly saturated world of Xiaohongshu influencers, success is often measured by their ability to find their own voice.

 To gain better insight, we spoke with three Xiaohongshu influencers to find out how they’re using the platform as it continues to evolve.

 Luxury handbag influencer Kiki (包包比价狂Kiki) started posting on Xiaohongshu in April 2018 and has amassed more than 19,000 followers.
 On her official WeChat account, she has cooperated with a range of high-end labels, including Prada, Cartier, Yves Saint Laurent, Longchamp, and others.
 On Xiaohongshu, she keeps her content more personal, with posts ranging from tips on investing in bags, unboxing videos, and trend reporting.